Skip to Calculator

 When Homeowner's Insurance Covers It

 Call your insurance company's claims line promptly.
 Document everything.
-Keep all receipts from emergency repairs — insurers typically require proof of mitigation efforts.
+Keep all receipts from emergency repairs, as insurers typically require proof of mitigation efforts.

 Read our guide on what factors affect plumbing costs for more on standard vs. premium rate differences.